rafabernad/Labs/Carousels/README.md

 ===========================

-A control that provides the ability to slide back and forth between different views without having to load all the views initially.
+An `Enyo.Panels` control that provides the ability to slide back and forth between different views without having to load all the views initially.

 A single carousel could contain thousands of views/images.
 Loading all of them into memory at once would not be feasible.
 Carousel solves this problem by only holding onto the center view (C), the previous view (P), and the next view (N).